X Marks the Pedwalk: Side projects

 Throughout the course of X Marks the Pedwalk's history, André Schmechta especially formed or joined several side projects as a creative outlet for music that had a different sound than X Marks the Pedwalk.
 This is a list and short description of some of the other ventures taken upon by members of X Marks the Pedwalk.

 PAX was a project that was created as the result of a working relationship between André Schmechta and Heiko Daniel.
 Schmechta, who was producing an album for Daniel, felt that they had "something fascinating, easy, emotional and outstanding."
 From this, two albums and an EP were born.

 Ringtailed Snorter was a solo-project by André Schmechta, the first song of which was written as a tribute to a friend who had died.
 Ringtailed Snorter differs from X Marks the Pedwalk in its use of "clean structures" and "minimal soundscapes to leave more [space in] the minds of the audience."

 Hyperdex-1-Sect was a one-time collaboration between André and Stefanie Schmechta and Jonathan Sharp of the project New Mind.
 Their release features remixes by the artists' main projects (X Marks the Pedwalk and New Mind, respectively), as well as a remix by cEvin Key's project, Download.

 U-Tek saw the coming together of Alexis Schaar (also known as AL/X/S, former producer for X Marks the Pedwalk) and André Schmechta to form a project that combined Alexis's dance and club music background with Schmechta's EBM background.
 The duo's second project, A-Head focused less on this interaction and more on creating alternative electro music.

 Deluga was a darkwave project by Thorsten Schmechta, Stefanie Schmechta, and Falk Aupers.
 The project never got past the first demo stage.

 SN-A is a solo project of André's launched in 2012.
 The name is a combination of letters that stands for Sevren Ni-Arb.
 As SN-A, André produces instrumental electronic music that Side-Line Magazine described as "danceable electro-ambient."

+Duophonic Noise Construction a dark electro project by André and his son Luis Maximilian (artist name LMX).
+Launched 2024.

 Some other projects by André Schmechta included two with wife Stefanie, Viviane and Polyxena, the latter also featuring Heiko Daniel, and Lighthouse with friend Bernd Schöler.